wearemd/spa-starter/README.md

 })
 ```

-## Code formatting using Sublime Text
+## Code formatting
-For code formatting we use [Js​Prettier](https://packagecontrol.io/packages/JsPrettier) which uses [Prettier](https://prettier.io).
+For code formatting we use [Js​Prettier](https://packagecontrol.io/packages/JsPrettier) Sublime Text plugin (which uses [Prettier](https://prettier.io)).
 Here is our configuration for that particular plugin:

 ```json
 {